dance2die/MyAnimeListSharp/README.md

 ## Note
-For some reason, Add/Update Anime returns error from MyAnimeList.NET server.
+For some reason, Add/Update Anime methods return errors from MyAnimeList.net server.
-I created unit tests under assumption that they are not functional
+I created unit tests under an assumption that they are not functional